By: Olena Midzhak

 From Practice to Research

-His recent academic work includes a systematic taxonomy of anti-patterns, recurring mistakes that organizations make when adopting modern infrastructure practices, along with evidence-based mitigation strategies.
+His recent academic work includes a systematic taxonomy of anti-patterns (recurring mistakes that organizations make when adopting modern infrastructure practices), along with evidence-based mitigation strategies.
 The research quantifies how specific failures impact operational metrics like recovery time and change failure rates, providing other engineering leaders with actionable data rather than anecdotal advice.

 “Every team makes similar mistakes when adopting these practices.
-If we can document those patterns and share them, we might save others from repeating the same costly lessons.” – Danylo Mikula
+If we can document those patterns and share them, we save others from repeating the same costly lessons.” – Danylo Mikula

 Looking Ahead